afreisinger/helloworld/README.md

-# Helloworld Repository for afreisinger
+# Helloworld repository for afreisinger
 All afreisinger Helloworld.
-DockerImages/NPM Packages can be viewed under "packages" tab
+Docker Images/NPM Packages can be viewed under "packages" tab

 ## Commands Used
 ### Create docker images using `build`